top of page

 Implementation & Practice

-Today, many churchgoers deny the liturgical roots of Jesus' prayer, misquoting this verse from his Sermon on the Mount: "But when ye pray, use not vain repetitions, as the heathen do: for they think that they shall be heard for their much speaking" (Matt.
+Today, many churchgoers overlook the liturgical roots of Jesus' prayer, often misquoting his words from the Sermon on the Mount: "But when ye pray, use not vain repetitions, as the heathen do: for they think that they shall be heard for their much speaking" (Matt.
 6:7 KJV).
-The New International Version (NIV) more accurately reads, "And when you pray, do not keep on babbling like pagans, for they think they will be heard because of their many words" (Matt.
+The New International Version (NIV) renders it more accurately: "And when you pray, do not keep on babbling like pagans, for they think they will be heard because of their many words" (Matt.
 6:7).
-The emphasis should not be on "repetition," but on the word "vain."
-Jesus was not teaching against liturgical recitation, as he also repeated prayers consistent with his Jewish heritage.
-His point was for us to avoid going through the motions, just saying the words, assuming God is impressed by our verbosity.
-Churchgoers may still recite prayers if they do so with faith and intentionality.
-There is no scripture in which God demands spontaneity or randomness.
-The psalm reads, "Sing to the LORD a new song, his praise in the assembly of his faithful people" (149:1).
-It was a blessing, not a legalism meant for church musicians to check copyright dates.
+The emphasis lies not on "repetition," but on "vain."
+Jesus did not condemn liturgical recitation; he himself repeated prayers in keeping with his Jewish heritage.
+His point was to warn against empty ritual—merely reciting words and assuming God is impressed by verbosity.
+Believers may still recite prayers if they do so with faith and deliberate intent.
+Scripture nowhere commands spontaneity or randomness in worship.
+The psalmist declares, "Sing to the LORD a new song, his praise in the assembly of his faithful people" (Ps.
+149:1).
+This is a call to rejoice, not a mandate that traps church musicians in endless tests of originality.

 Conclusion